slaycatzx0x/minecraft-archive/README.md

 all scripts in this project download assets directly from official mojang servers.
 this archive is intended only for use with the official minecraft launcher and for preservation purposes.

-not affiliated with mojang or microsoft. (scroll down for instructions for install)
+not affiliated with mojang or microsoft.

-# how to install versions:
+## how to install versions:
 1. open any of the folders and download the batch script
 2. run the script, this will download files from the official mojang servers
 3. check your downloads folder